bcgov/platform-developer-docs/src/docs/database-and-api-management/postgres-how-to.md

 sort_order: 4
 ---

-# How To Deploy and Maintain a Postgres Database in Openshift
+# Using Postgres on OpenShift: Patroni and CrunchyDB

 ## Before We Begin